 DEC has identified specific high priority waterbody actions which (1) fulfill DEC's public commitment to address a concern, (2) assess threatened waters for impairment, (3) assist in development of a Total Maximum Daily Load (TMDL) or recovery plan, or (4) implement TMDLs or recovery plans.
 These actions agree with EPA's direction in focusing funds on waterbody recovery and restoration efforts.
-The anticipated available funding sources and approximate amounts for FY21 are unsure at this time due to federal budget issues; anticipated funding is shown below.
+The anticipated available funding sources and approximate amounts for FY21-23 are listed below, and the deadline for applications closed in 2020.

-Funding Source Approximate FY21 Amount Available (in thousands of \$) 1 Nonpoint Source Pollution (CWA Sec.
-319) \$590.0 DEC BEACH Grant (monitoring marine beaches for bacterial pollution) \$160.0 Clean Vessel Act funding \$0.0
+Funding Source Approximate SFY21-23 Amount Available (in thousands of \$) 1 Nonpoint Source Pollution (CWA Sec.
+319) \$590.0 DEC BEACH Grant (monitoring marine beaches for bacterial pollution) \$160.0 Multipurpose under the CWA \$62.7